kidlat2024/kidlatnews/content/page/WTFPL 3.0.md

 ## Kidlat News is WTFPL 3.0

-The Kidlat News [content](https://github.com/kidlat2024/kidlatnews) used to be licensed under [Creative Commons Attribution-ShareAlike 4.0 International](/kidlat-news-steal-our-stories/).
+Kidlat News [content](https://github.com/kidlat2024/kidlatnews) used to be licensed under [Creative Commons Attribution-ShareAlike 4.0 International](https://creativecommons.org/licenses/by-sa/4.0/deed.en).

 Not anymore.

 It is now under WTFPL 3.0.
-That means you can still steal our content as before, but you don't even need to acknowledge where you stole it.
+That means you may still [steal our stories](/kidlat-news-steal-our-stories/) as before, but you don't even need to acknowledge where you stole it.
 Heck, you can even tell people you wrote it yourself.
 Just do what the fuck you want.